Super Typhoon Hagibis causes World Cup chaos with two games cancelled

 England, having secured top spot in their group, are likely to meet Australia in the quarter-finals, with France set to play probable pool winners Wales, barring any major upset in the final round of Pool D games.

-“We’ve taken the very difficult but we think right decision to cancel matches,” Gilpin said, adding that Australia v Georgia on Friday and Ireland v Samoa on Saturday would go ahead.
+“We’ve taken the very difficult but we think right decision to cancel matches,” Gilpin said, adding that Australia v Georgia in Shizuoka on Friday and Ireland v Samoa in Fukuoka on Saturday would go ahead.
+Shizuoka is near Tokyo where the typhoon is due to hit but it will not have made landfall by Friday morning while Ireland's base in Fukuoka is in the southwest of the country and well away from the areas set to be affected.

 “The decision to cancel the matches has not been taken lightly and had been taken with the safety of players, supporters, and volunteers’ safety as a priority,” he said.